Sean Duffy: Nomination and confirmation

-Tenure
+Initial tenure

 In one of his initial acts as secretary, Duffy moved to revert corporate average fuel economy standards set by his predecessor, Pete Buttigieg.
 He issued a directive prioritizing high-birthrate areas—predominantly Republican states—for federal assistance and additionally sought to restrict transportation funding from local governments that do not comply with Trump's immigration policy.
 The following day, a passenger jet collided with a United States Army helicopter over the Potomac River in Duffy's first crisis.
 In the aftermath of the incident, Duffy directed the Federal Aviation Administration to restrict two helicopter routes near Ronald Reagan Washington National Airport.
 Following the incident, he repeated Trump's assertion that the apparent failure of air traffic controllers to avert the collision was a result of diversity, equity, and inclusion hiring practices.
 Days later, the Federal Aviation Administration's NOTAM systems experienced a temporary outage, leading to flight delays.
 The effort to keep air traffic controllers came with a pay increase.
 Additionally, Duffy continued the Department of Transportation's oversight of Boeing.

 Duffy's work intersected with the Department of Government Efficiency and Elon Musk's activities within the federal government, including efforts to force federal employees to resign.
 He rejected the Office of Personnel Management's early retirement offer for "critical positions in regard to safety", including air traffic controllers.
 After Musk stated that the Department of Government Efficiency would assess outdated aviation technology, Duffy confirmed that he had agreed to improve internal systems.
 Senator Maria Cantwell, the ranking member of the Senate Committee on Commerce, Science, and Transportation, sent a letter to Duffy in response that urged him to dissociate Musk with the Federal Aviation Administration; in February, Duffy said on X that SpaceX officials would be visiting the agency.
 The following month, The New York Times reported on a meeting between Duffy and Musk in which Duffy criticized the Department of Government Efficiency for purportedly attempting to fire air traffic controllers.